-5 ADLF Grammars
+5. ADLF Grammars

-A complete syntactic parser developed using Flex [13] and Bison [14] is available for download [15].
+A complete syntactic parser developed using Flex [14] and Bison [15] is available for download [16].
 The semantic analysis/validation has not yet been implemented.
-A different parser for a subset of ADLF has been developed using JavaCC [16].
+A different parser for a subset of ADLF has been developed using JavaCC [17].

-Flex and Bison (based on Lex [17] and Yacc [18]) generate an LALR(1) parser while JavaCC generates an LL(1) parser [19].
+Flex and Bison (based on Lex [18] and Yacc [19]) generate an LALR(1) parser while JavaCC generates an LL(1) parser [20].
 LR parsers are described as working in a "bottom-up" fashion while LL parsers are described as working in a "top-down" fashion.
-Additionally, JavaCC supports Extended Backus-Naur Form (EBNF) [20], with optional terms and other features, while Flex/Bison only supports "plain" Backus-Naur Form (BNF) [21].
+Additionally, JavaCC supports Extended Backus-Naur Form (EBNF) [21], with optional terms and other features, while Flex/Bison only supports "plain" Backus-Naur Form (BNF) [22].
 These differences force one to use different grammatical idioms in order to achieve an elegant implementation.
 The goal here is to provide near-enough equivalent expressions of ADLF using the idioms that are natural in each environment, thereby enabling elegant implementations using both kinds of parser generators.

-&lt;sup>2Specific software is identified in this paper to support reproducibility of results.
+Specific software is identified in this paper to support reproducibility of results.
 Such identification does not imply recommendation or endorsement by the National Institute of Standards and Technology, nor does it imply that the software identified is necessarily the best available for the purpose.